A ValueNode is a value that can change over time.

 A ValueNode represents a description of a value and how it changes (or doesn’t!) over time.

-ValueNodes are the things we see as the value for every parameter of every layer.
-The waypoints visible in the Timetrack Panel are also part of the ValueNode - waypoints are how Animated ValueNodes work out what value to be at each point in time.
+ValueNode are the things we see as the value for every parameter of every Layers.
+The Waypoint visible in the Timetrack Panel are also part of the ValueNode - waypoints are how Animated ValueNode work out what value to be at each point in time.

 Kinds of ValueNodes¶

 There are three kinds of ValueNode in Synfig.
 In the following examples the ValueNode’s type is a real number in each case:

 These have a single value for all time, and no waypoints.
 An example of such a ValueNode would be:

 “3.4, for ever”

 These have |Waypoints| that specify their value at particular points in time.
 For times which don’t have a value specified, the value is calculated by interpolating between the waypoints.
 An example would be:

 move smoothly up to 7.6 at time = 10 seconds,